AE MAIN PHOTO TEMPLE FLOWERS-min.jpg

 Thursday Evening

 5:00 PM Departure.
-Includes the city tour first, followed by the evening Choir Rehearsal at Temple Square.
+Includes the city tour first, followed by the evening choir rehearsal at Temple Square.
+Free to the public.

 Departure Point